azri41/iCrime/READ_ME.md

 ## ABOUT
-Arzoneficial Tech Inc. was incorporated on 15 September 2019.Arzoneficial Tech Inc. has more than 10 Billion dollar assets around the world.
+Subterra Sdn.
+Bhd. was incorporated on 15 September 2019.Arzoneficial Tech Inc. has more than 10 Billion dollar assets around the world.
 The company is located on a 50,000 sq ft of land in Durian Tunggal, Melaka which houses its R&D centre and production line facility.
 "Our team is running to convert our Malaysian technology to high-end technology.
 So that we can compete with others country in producing high quality products."

 ## VISION & MSSION